 As the disease progresses, people may find it increasingly difficult to breathe.
-In serious cases, they may develop pneumonia, in which air sacs in the lungs (alveoli) fill with fluid, preventing oxygen from entering the bloodstream.
-In the most severe cases, patients can develop acute respiratory distress syndrome, or widespread lung inflammation that requires mechanical ventilation.
-Both the virus itself and the immune system’s response to it contribute to lung damage.
-Some people with severe COVID-19 experience an immune overreaction known as a cytokine storm than can lead to organ failure.
+In serious cases, they may develop pneumonia, in which air sacs in the lungs fill with fluid, preventing oxygen from entering the bloodstream.
+In the most severe cases, patients can develop acute respiratory distress syndrome, or widespread lung inflammation that requires oxygen therapy or mechanical ventilation.